 PNG's Auditor General's Office reports consistently identify systemic maladministration and corruption in PNG.
 In an increasingly connected globalised economy, the combination of weak law enforcement and corruption increases the risks for PNG from transnational crime and insecurity.
-According to Transparency International surveys, the perception of corruption has a corrosive effect on individual behaviour and institutional rules.
+According to Transparency International surveys, the perception of corruption is increasing.
+Police, civil servants and politicians are perceived to be the most corrupt.
+Corruption has a corrosive effect on individual behaviour and institutional rules.
 A lack of effective law enforcement results from decades of under-resourcing, poor incentives for ethical behaviour, weak accountability systems, low skill levels and the politicisation of agency leadership positions.
 There are champions within law and justice agencies addressing corruption, while the consequences of failing to address money laundering deficiencies appears to have galvanised PNG's political and bureaucratic leadership.